mxagar/machine_learning_ibm/05_Deep_Learning/05_Deep_Learning.md

 The loss function has two terms which are summed:

 - Reconstruction loss: Pixel-wise difference between input and output vectors/images.
-MSE can be used (as done with regular autoencoders).
+Binary crossentropy can be used (as done with regular autoencoders).
 - Penalty for generating `mu` and `sigma` vectors which are different from `0` and `1`, i.e., we penalize deviations form the **standard distribution**.

 In order to penalize deviations from the standard distribution the **Kullback-Leibler (KL)-divergence** is used: